Failure to track a stable AMOC state under rapid climate change: Dynamical Perspective

-To visualize the cases described above, we sketch the stability landscape of the model as a classical double-well potential, with the left and right minima representing the `AMOC on' and `AMOC off' states, respectively (Figures~\ref{fig:Figure_6}c--h).
-In this landscape, the system state is remapped based on the distance to the saddle-node bifurcation, where a larger distance means that the AMOC is more stable and is reflected by a lower left minimum.
-We use the meridional density difference as state variable as it appears better suited to link transient and equilibrium dynamics than the AMOC strength (see Figures~\ref{fig:Figure_S8}c,d).
-The stability landscape changes for increasing $\Delta T_{\mathrm{n}}^a$ and for varying effective freshwater flux forcing (for $\gamma > 0$).
-For $\gamma = 0$, the AMOC tips faster in the fast warming case (Figure~\ref{fig:Figure_6}d) compared to the slow warming case (Figure~\ref{fig:Figure_6}c), but eventually both trajectories reach the same collapsed state which is the only remaining steady state.
-For $\gamma > 0$, whether the AMOC collapses or continues to track a stable strong AMOC state depends on the ratios of atmospheric warming (forcing timescale) and ocean warming (adjustment timescale), as well as the interaction strength between thermal and freshwater effects (Figures~\ref{fig:Figure_6}e--h).
-Due to the state-dependent forcing, the rate-dependent tipping scenario shown here is more complex than the classical setting of rate-induced tipping in which a single parameter is varied \cite{Ashwin2012,Wieczorek2023}.
+To visualise the cases described above, we plot their effective forcing paths in a diagram of the warming anomaly against the effective freshwater flux forcing (Figure~\ref{fig:Figure_6}c).
+For $\gamma > 0$, trajectories initially move towards lower effective freshwater flux forcing, and whether the saddle-node bifurcation is crossed depends on the forcing rate.
+Tracking the stable `AMOC on' state hence depends on the ratios of atmospheric warming rate (forcing timescale) and ocean warming rate (adjustment timescale), as well as the interaction strength between thermal and freshwater effects.
+Due to the state-dependent surface forcing owing to ocean-atmosphere coupling, the rate-dependent tipping scenario shown here is more complex than the classical setting of rate-induced tipping in which the control parameters are purely external \cite{Ashwin2012,Wieczorek2023}.

-The maximal temperature trend that does not cause an AMOC collapse (i.e., the critical warming rate), is shown in Figure~\ref{fig:Figure_6}b as a function of $\overline{E_A}$ and $\gamma$.
+The box model is a strong simplification of the CESM dynamics and only mimicks one of the rate-dependent mechanisms identified in the CESM, namely the reduced freshwater flux through the Atlantic Ocean surface under gradual warming.
+Nonetheless, this process is sufficient to produce rate-dependent AMOC tipping in the box model, and the freshwater content in the subpolar box shows a qualitatively similar response to the freshwater content analysis in the CESM (Figures \ref{fig:Figure_6}b and \ref{fig:Figure_4}g).
+The maximal temperature trend that does not cause an AMOC collapse (i.e., the critical warming rate), is shown in Figure~\ref{fig:Figure_6}d as a function of $\overline{E_A}$ and $\gamma$.
 For sufficiently large temperature-freshwater coupling strengths, the system can always track the stable `AMOC on' state as long as it exists and the imposed forcing rate is slow enough.
-These results are qualitatively robust for even larger temperature anomalies of up to +10$^{\circ}$C (Figure~\ref{fig:Figure_S8}e), demonstrating that even for extreme warming, forcing pathways exist for which the AMOC does not collapse.
+These results are qualitatively robust for even larger temperature anomalies of up to +10$^{\circ}$C (Figure~\ref{fig:Figure_S10}e), demonstrating that even for extreme warming, forcing pathways may exist for which the AMOC does not collapse.